Please Note: KCRW Berlin stopped broadcasting on Dec. 13. This page is no longer being updated.

 - Timor Leste (East Timor),

 - United Arab Emirates,

-- United Kingdom of Great Britain and Northern Ireland – the complete country United Kingdom of Great Britain and Northern Ireland and Gibraltar is considered as risk area.
-Excluded are further British Overseas Territories, Isle of Man and the Channel Islands (Guernsey, Jersey),
+- United Kingdom of Great Britain and Northern Ireland – the complete country United Kingdom of Great Britain and Northern Ireland, the Channel Island Jersey (Crown dependency) and the Overseas Territory Gibraltar is considered as a risk area.
+Excluded are further British Overseas Territories and Crown dependencies Isle of Man and the Channel Island Guernsey,

 - United States,

 Note: There are screening centers in several locations across Berlin.
 Contact details are online.
 Appointments should be made in advance by contacting your local health hotline.

 Tel: 030 / 90239-4040

 Tel: 030 / 90293-3629

 For regular news updates in English, check our “News in Brief.”